 Partnering to Promote Nature-based Carbon Storage

-This past June, TNC and China’s National Climate Change Strategy Research and International Cooperation Center (NCSC) jointly launched the "Research Project on Improving China's Ecosystem Carbon Sink Market Mechanism."
+This past June, TNC and China’s National Climate Change Strategy Research and International Cooperation Center (NCSC) jointly launched the "Research on Improving China's Ecosystem Carbon Market Mechanism."
 The project aims to systematically study the development of China's forest, grasslands and marine ecosystem carbon storage projects through market mechanisms.
 Market mechanisms can include the clean development mechanism, voluntary emissions reduction, carbon neutrality incentives and local carbon markets.